Apollo1840/machine_learning_theory/transformer/positional_encoding.md

 ## Attention-influcial PE
 Very different from tradictional PE approach, it introduces biases when calculate attention scores.

+Usually it:
-Usually incorporate relative distances explicitly.
+- incorporate relative distances explicitly.
+- apply to each layer.

 ### Linear Biased PE (LBPE):